 We have the mindset of “auto-next,” one task after another after another.
 We have to always be moving and at the end of the day, we find ourselves incapable of being proud of ourselves but just as capable of being prideful in that we are filled with false humility.
 Timmerie referenced the radical feminist movement whose unofficial motto seems to be, “We can do anything you can do better.”
 Mothers are finding it more and more difficult to do and have it all, so living in this atmosphere of accelerated ambitions, they push even harder.

-Additionally, our generation is facing a difficult financial situation with instability due to Covid, lay-offs, expensive housing, and student loans.
+Additionally, our generation is facing a difficult financial situation with instability due to inflation, expensive housing, and student loans.
 With all these obstacles and more, the slightest amount of pressure could force us over the line into becoming what Timmerie calls “human doings,” no longer “human beings.”
 Rather than “I am what I am” as God created us, we are attempting to conform to the mold that our overworked mind has conjured up.
 We should be grateful for what God has achieved through us and what we have accomplished with His guidance.

 “In order to be happy and overcome this ‘internalized capitalism,’ you need the rich tradition of the Catholic Faith.
 You also need the capacity to just say ‘no’… Just say no. Say no when you’re overcommitting yourself.”
 Ignoring whatever modern connotations the term may have nowadays, we need to have a real dedication to “self-care.”
 We should be providing the mental and physical rest that our minds and bodies need in order to live a full and happy life.
 If we truly believe that our body is a temple of the Holy Spirit, we should embrace the time for rest and relaxation and take pride in the work that we do well.

 Tune in to Trending with Timmerie weekdays at 6pm CT